kulboyIT/GTMovies/README.md

 ## :rocket: Technologies

-This Movie Platform was builded using Javascipt at back-end and front-end using technologies like:
+This Movie Platform was builded using Javascipt at back-end and front-end and technologies like:

 -  [ReactJS](https://reactjs.org/)
 -  [Redux](https://redux.js.org/)